 Procedures applicable by WRC for approving the incorporation by reference of ITU-R Recommendations or parts thereof

-The referenced texts shall be made available to delegations in sufficient time for all administrations to consult them in the ITU languages.
-A single copy of the texts shall be made available to each administration as a conference document.

-During the course of each WRC, a list of the texts incorporated by reference, and a cross-reference list of the regulatory provisions, including footnotes and Resolutions, incorporating such ITU-R Recommendations by reference, shall be developed and maintained by the committees.
+During the course of each WRC, a list of the ITU-R Recommendations incorporated by reference, and a cross-reference list of the regulatory provisions, including footnotes and Resolutions, incorporating such ITU-R Recommendations by reference, shall be developed and maintained by the committees.
 These lists shall be published as a conference document in line with developments during the conference.

-Following the end of each WRC, the Bureau and General Secretariat will update the volume of the Radio Regulations which serves as the repository of texts incorporated by reference in line with developments at the conference as recorded in the above-mentioned document.
+Following the end of each WRC, the Bureau and General Secretariat will update the volume of the Radio Regulations which serves as the repository of ITU-R Recommendations incorporated by reference in line with developments at the conference as recorded in the above-mentioned document.

 Reasons: Merging two Resolutions related to incorporation by reference in order to have a single and clear Resolution without losing the necessary elements in the current two Resolutions.
 This could make the preparatory work of Member States and/or the Secretariat more efficient; erase cross-references in both Resolutions; and delete the redundant texts in the Resolutions.